ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 * `Invert` - Set this option to On or Off to toggle the direction for the Output Channel.

 For more information, see [PWM Receivers](../../hardware/pwm-receivers.md) page.

+### Model ID

+This line shows the currently set Model ID for the receiver when Model Matching is enabled.
+This number should match the Receiver ID set with the current active Model on the Radio handset, otherwise, there will be Model Mismatch!
+See [Model Match](../../software/model-config-match.md) for more details.

 ## Recommendations